chepeniv/hacksprint_fall2024_retrospective/essay.md

-on the technical side, the tools and workflow was fairly standard. firstly, we laid down the `html` structure, then defined the `css` classes to decorate our webpage, we then wrote the interactive logic with `jquery`. to then store and read data we used `json`. we implemented the backend with `flask`. and the whole maze generating algorithm was basically implemented with vanilla `python`. the only crucial import therein was `choice` from the `random` module. the
+on the technical side, the tools and workflow was fairly standard. firstly, we laid down the `html` structure, then defined the `css` classes to decorate our webpage. we then wrote the interactive logic with `jquery`. to then store and read data we used `json`. we implemented the backend with `flask`. and the whole maze generating algorithm was basically implemented with vanilla `python`. the only crucial import therein was `choice` from the `random` module. the